Aridian1842/metis-datascience/projects/final/README.md

+# Metis Final Project
-This folder contains all the files associated with my Metis Final Project.
+This folder contains all the files associated with my final project for Metis.